Autonomic Nervous System Testing (ANS)

 - Evaluate change in type, distribution or severity of autonomic deficits in patients with autonomic failure;

-- Evaluate the response to treatment in patients with autonomic failure who demonstrate a change in clinical exam;
+- Evaluate the response to treatment in patients with autonomic failure;

 - Diagnose axonal neuropathy or suspected autonomic neuropathy in the symptomatic patient;